La Salle University: Campus

 La Salle moved to its fourth and present location in 1931.
 The campus is located in part on Belfield, the estate of Charles Willson Peale, the Revolutionary War patriot and painter famous for his portraits of the founding fathers, most notably, George Washington.
 The first to occupy the land of the Belfield after the passing of the famously known painter, Charles Wilson Peale, was William Logan Fisher.
 Fisher was born to the family of Thomas Fisher and Sarah Logan; Sarah had inherited the northeastern portion of Stenton.
 Fisher's roots lay deeply in La Salle's history as he owned the land that is now South Campus.
 After living there, Fisher gave this land to his daughter Sarah Logan Fisher and her husband William Wister.
 The home belonged to the Wisters until 1984 when La Salle University purchased the land.
 What once was the home of a famous artist, and later affluent family, is the current office of the University president.

 La Salle's campus is located in the Logan, Philadelphia-Ogontz/Belfield neighborhood of Philadelphia.
 In May 2007, La Salle created their West Campus after buying a portion of Germantown Hospital in the Germantown neighborhood of the city.
 La Salle's campus is divided into 3 parts: North, South, and West campus.
-Both the North and South parts of campus are located in the Logan, Philadelphia-Belfield area of Philadelphia, and the western portion of campus (west of Wister Street) is located in the Germantown, Philadelphia neighborhood of the city.
+Both the North and South parts of campus are located in the Logan-Belfield area of Philadelphia, and the western portion of campus (west of Wister Street) is located in the Germantown, Philadelphia neighborhood of the city.

 La Salle University Art Museum

-The La Salle Art Museum is located in the basement of Olney Hall and houses a collection of European and American art from the Renaissance to the present.
+La Salle University Art Museum is located in the basement of Hayman Hall and houses a collection of European and American art from the Renaissance to the present.
 The museum also owns a number of special collections including Japanese prints.
 The art museum is also home to the Walking Madonna, one of four by the British artist Dame Elisabeth Frink.
 Frink created the sculpture in 1981, the other Walking Madonna sculptures remain in England, with one in Salisbury and the other in Frink's garden at her home.
 In early 2018, the university announced plans to sell forty-six artworks from the La Salle University Art Museum to "help fund teaching and learning initiatives in its new strategic plan".
 Selling art to fund the university is controversial in the art community and the plan was criticized by artists and museum groups.